jkomoros/boardgame/README.md

 RoundRobins are pretty complex under the hood because they can model a number of interesting exit criterion.
 To use a round robin your gameState must implement `moveinterfaces.RoundRobinProperties`.
 Alternatively you can anonymously embed `moveinterfaces.RoundRobinBaseGameState` instead of `boardgame.BaseSubState` to implement it for free.

 RoundRobin moves are very powerful and general, and the `moves.RoundRobin` documentation goes into more depth on how to configure and use them.
-In practice you almost always use two types of moves that are simple sub-classes of RoundRobin: `moves.DealComponents` to deal components from a gameState to specific players, and `moves.CollectComponents` to collect components from each player into gameState.
+In practice you almost always use two types of moves that are simple sub-classes of RoundRobin: `moves.DealCountComponents` to deal components from a gameState to specific players, and `moves.CollectCountComponents` to collect components from each player into gameState.
+The moves package describes how these moves work and how they fit together.

 ### Configs